EMDR Therapy

 As a Certified EMDR Therapist, Approved EMDR Consultant, and EMDR Trainer, I utilize EMDR Therapy extensively in my work.

-EMDR is not a magic pill and works differently for each person.
+EMDR is not a Quick Fix and works differently for each person.

 HOW EMDR WORKS